skip to Main Content

 One of the largest hurdles to overcome as a legal SEO agency is figuring out which websites to build authoritative off-site links back to our client’s websites.
 You have to identify the website you are going to publish an article on, write the article, send to the client to gain approval, deal with edits and re-writes, then submit it, submit the image to be used, request the link, check the link for correctness, post on social and more.
 It’s a time-consuming arduous task at best.

-Google’s John Mueller, who I don’t always thinks is being straight with us in his tweets, has said some pretty damming straight forward things about this subject.
+Google’s John Mueller, who I don’t always think is being straight with us in his tweets, has said some pretty damming straightforward things about this subject.
 In one tweets he days “The part that’s problematic is the links — if you’re providing the content/the links, then those links shouldn’t be passing signals & should have the rel-sponsored / rel-nofollow attached…”

 Why guest posting for your law firm, is the worst SEO idea since sliced bread was first cut